 Charlotte Murphy is a freelance writer focused on health and social care.
 She shares her top tips for having a successful day out with the person we care for.
-And we've added a few insights from our carer community too.
+And we've added a few insights from the Mobilise community too.

 We also have a great list on places where carers can go free.
 Take a look and start saving pennies.

 Everything we need to know to have a fun staycation with the person we care for